Skip to main content

 This was overall a nice recipe -- I used dried apricots instead of the raisins, and it turned out well.
 Like another commenter said, their texture is that of a low-fat cookie, but they're still great!

-We reduced the sugar in this recipe by 1/3.
+Based on comments from tasters, we reduced the sugar in this recipe.
+We changed from the original amount of 1 1/2 cups to 1 cup.
 Our testers found them to be plenty sweet while still having a texture similar to the original.
 We hope you enjoy them!

 Food Hero Team